Skip to content

 27. Number (or percentage) of company-owned processing facilities that source from company-owned operations and third parties?

-The company reports that two Cameroon factories source rubber from its own plantations while the remaining factories source from third-party plantations.
+The company reports that two Cameroon factories source rubber from their own plantations while the remaining factories source from third-party plantations.
 Data as of 2023.

 • Y